Lhfcws/YaH3C-mini-osx/README.md

 		sudo pip install pcap-fix

 2. Then execute yah3c.py if you are offline (execute it online is not wise ~~ ) .
 You can get your device by `ifconfig` to see which device/interface is active.
-(Click `cancel` if you see a dialogbox about H3C popped out)
+(Click `cancel` if you see a dialogbox about H3C popped out; If the sysout is not end, please do not ctrl + c to interrupt it, and let it go on until you see `Got EAP success`)

 		sudo python yah3c.py {netid} {passwd} {device}